Small risk of delayed hypersensitivity reaction to fillers during the COVID-19 pandemic

 There is some evidence that viral infections may trigger a delayed immunological reaction against dermal fillers.

 These reactions are characterised by redness and swelling.
 Reactions usually occur 48-72 hours after the injection but can be delayed (occurring a few weeks to months after).

 Delayed reactions after dermal fillers remain rare complications.
 Their cause is still uncertain and may not be linked to a viral infection.
 This may be purely coincidental.

 Also, although the symptoms may be inconvenient, they will not be life-threatening and may settle spontaneously.

-These reactions are usually treated with oral steroids which are not recommended to be used during the current pandemic.
-Please be aware that this option may not be available to you should be unfortunate enough to get this delayed reaction.
+These reactions are usually treated with oral steroids, which are not recommended to be used currently.
+Please be aware that this option may not be available to you should you be unfortunate enough to get this delayed reaction.